Welcome to All Things Georgian and thank you so much for taking the time to stop by.

 As well as writing this blog and hosting our ‘sister’ blog – The Diaries of Miss Fanny Chapman, we have published 2 books during 2016 –

 Both commissioned by Pen and Sword Books and available in all good bookshops or directly from Pen and Sword Books.

 Our first book tells the story of the well known courtesan, whose name is synonymous with Georgian scandal.
 The book is not simply about Grace, but about her extended family too and introduces many facts and pieces of information hitherto unknown.

 Our second book ‘A Right Royal Scandal‘ begins where our first ends, and leads us into a different era; one of our heroines this time being of the Victorian era.
 A fascinating story of rags to riches.
 Although, a follow-on from Grace’s story and she does get a mention in it, it is very much a stand-alone book.

-A woman who was abducted, raped and held hostage during her teenage years, was in prison in France during the French Revolution and who went on to become a spy for the British government and much more.
+Abducted, raped and held hostage during her teenage years, in prison in France during the French Revolution then reinvented herself become a spy for the British government and much more.
 But is everything as it appears to be?
 You’ll have to read it to find out!

 All our books are completely factual and have taken years of painstaking research to piece together the stories from snippets of information, but ones that we hope will appeal to readers of historic fiction as much as to those who are interested in factual history and genealogy.

 If you would like to know more about our interests then why not follow us on Twitter.

 You can find us here – @sarahmurden and @joannemajor3